eduraices/react-nb-spring-mongo-starter/README.md

 ### Management

 Once your environment will be installed and setup, you will be able to manage any of these containers by executing the command 'docker-compose exec' from the same folder level, in example:
-` docker-compose exec frontend-react bash `
+` docker-compose exec frontend bash `
 Then you will access by bash console, so you'll be able to execute 'npm install' or other command to extend or to manage 'React' and 'Node' dependencies.
 Some packages would be very useful, such as 'Theme-ui', 'React-router-dom', 'i18next',...

 ### Coding